icezingza/namo-hub/docs/CODING_GUIDE.md

 - `docs/SECURITY.md`: security and PII policy
 - `docs/OBSERVABILITY.md`: runtime visibility and runbook
 - `docs/SCORECARD.md`: quality rubric and DoD
+- `docs/ARTIFACTS.md`: what to commit and what to keep local
+- `docs/RELEASE.md`: release checklist and rollback steps

 ## General rules